krzysztoffff/OOP/a_Zadania/a_Dzien_1/a_Pierwsza_klasa/README.md

 -----------------------------------------------------------------------------
 Create Dog and Cat classes.<br>
-I make a sytuations and observe results.<br>
+Make a sytuations and observe results.<br>
 Comments in Main1 describe sytuations.